Explosive Volcanoes

 Why Do We Live So Close To Volcanoes?

 "I need to get my people back to Zafferana.
 How can I get them back?
 Many people are scared of the volcano but it is very important in many ways.
 Help me to fill empty houses and make this town alive again" Your Mission Inform people of the potential BENEFITS of living close to Mount Etna and how they can stop the lava from future eruptions from damaging their homes.
-Use the worksheet in task 3 to help you.
+You can listen to this really excellent 9 minute podcast too.
 You can present these in one of the following ways: 1.
 Poster 2.
 Radio Broadcast 3.
 Short Film 4.
-Live Act You will only be paid if people move back to Zafferana so think carefully about how you are going to persuade them.
+Live Act You will only be paid if people eventually move back to Zafferana, so think carefully about how you are going to persuade them.
 Extra Resources - Click here for the BBC page on Mount Etna.
 Study this page carefully and perhaps watch 'Active Mount Etna'. |

 |